Cognitive computer: Criticism

 Critics argue that a room-sized computer – as in the case of IBM's Watson – is not a viable alternative to a three-pound human brain.
 Some also cite the difficulty for a single system to bring so many elements together, such as the disparate sources of information as well as computing resources.

 In 2021, The New York Times released Steve Lohr's article "What Ever Happened to IBM’s Watson?".
 He wrote about some costly failures of IBM Watson.
 One of them, a cancer-related project called the Oncology Expert Advisor, was abandoned in 2016 as a costly failure.
 During the collaboration, Watson could not use patient data.
 Watson struggled to decipher doctors’ notes and patient histories.

 The development of LLMs has placed a new emphasis on cognitive computers, because the Transformer technology that underpins LLMs demands huge energy for GPUs and PCs.
-Cognitive computers use very much less energy, but the details of STDPs and neuron models cannot yet match the accuracy of backprop, and so ANN to SNN weight translations such as QAT and PQT or progressive quantization are becoming popular, with their own limitations.
+Cognitive computers use significantly less energy, but the details of STDPs and neuron models cannot yet match the accuracy of backprop, and so ANN to SNN weight translations such as QAT and PQT or progressive quantization are becoming popular, with their own limitations.